Financial Aid

 Did you know that our Scholarship Search tool has more than five million college scholarships available?
 In 2016, Sallie Mae gave out almost $500,000 through scholarships and sweepstakes.

-Sallie Mae Career Training Loan
+Sallie Mae Smart Option Student Loan For Career Training

 Sallie Mae career training loans help cover the costs of trade schools and professional training programs.
 Apply for a Career Training Smart Option Student Loan today!